GioDavid/vue-ecuadorian-id-validation/README.md

 # ecuadorian-id-validation

 > Basic ecuadorian id validation vue example using vue for a project.
-The ruc input element has a reference to the validation element to be used for validating an identification
+The ruc input element has a reference to the validation element to be used for validating an identification.
+The use example is in App.vue file, the main components are in src/components

 ## Build Setup